sanazzahedi18/job-kits-task/README.md

 📌 Overview

-This project is a responsive and dynamic application built with Next.js (App Router) and various modern web development tools.
+This project is a responsive and dynamic job board application designed to deliver a seamless experience for job seekers and recruiters alike.
+Built with Next.js (App Router) and modern development tools, it combines powerful features for state management, form handling, and validation.

-Jobs Kit is a modern job board application built with Next.js, React, and MUI.
-It provides a smooth and dynamic experience for job seekers and recruiters, leveraging Redux Toolkit, React Hook Form, and Yup for state management and form validation.
+Key technologies include Redux Toolkit, MUI ensuring a smooth user experience and efficient form handling.

 ----------------------------------------------------------------------------------------------